Macon Product Liability Attorneys

 While no amount of money will atone for a company’s negligence, financial security can help you obtain the treatment you need to recover.
 Cooper, Barton & Cooper is dedicated to achieving favorable resolutions for each of our clients so, when possible, they can get back on their feet and return to life as it was before their injury.

 Don’t wait to learn about your rights.
 We provide legal counsel and representation with respect for your situation and commitment to your future.
-Call (478) 202-7050 to schedule you free case evaluation today.
+Call (478) 202-7050 or contact us online to schedule you free case evaluation today.